limpyd/redis-limpyd-jobs/README.md

 ##### `on_error` (ghost method)

-This method, if defined on you job model (it's not there by default, ie "ghost") is called by the worker when the job's execution failed (an exception was raised)
+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job's execution failed (an exception was raised)

 Arguments: